Skip to content

 Difference From Human Trafficking

-It is essential to distinguish this figure from the offense of human trafficking (Art.
+It is essential to distinguish this figure from the offence of human trafficking (Art.
 177 bis CP).
 Trafficking requires a purpose of exploitation (labor, sexual, begging, organ removal) and the use of violence, intimidation, deceit or abuse.
 Aiding illegal immigration does not require that purpose.
 An incorrect classification as trafficking multiplies the penalty.

-Defense Strategies
+Defence Strategies

 Procedure and competent court: from the Investigating Court to the National Court